Diman0/Mailu_Fork/docs/compose/setup.rst

 .. note::

-  When using *Letsencrypt!* you have to make sure that the DNS ``A`` and ``AAAA`` records for the all hostnames mentioned in the ``HOSTNAMES`` variable match with the ip adresses of you server.
+  When using *Letsencrypt!* you have to make sure that the DNS ``A`` and ``AAAA`` records for the all hostnames mentioned in the ``HOSTNAMES`` variable match with the ip addresses of you server.
   Or else certificate generation will fail!
 See also: :ref:`dns_setup`.

 Bind address